OpenNebula/docs/source/administration/monitoring/mon.rst

 The Pull Model
 ==============

 When using this mode OpenNebula periodically actively queries each host and executes the probes via ``ssh``.
-In KVM and Xen this means establishing an ssh connection to each host and executing several scripts to retrieve this information.
-Note that VMware uses the VI API for this, instead of a ``ssh`` connection.
+In KVM this means establishing an ssh connection to each host and executing several scripts to retrieve this information.

 This mode is limited by the number of active connections that can be made concurrently, as hosts are queried sequentially.

-Please read the :ref:`KVM and Xen SSH-pull guide <imsshpullg>` or the :ref:`ESX-pull guide <imesxpullg>` for more information.
+Please read the :ref:`KVM SSH-pull guide <imsshpullg>`.

 When to Use the SSH-pull Model
 ------------------------------

-This mode can be used with VMware, Xen and KVM.
+This mode can be used with KVM.

 This monitoring model is adequate when: